bitrockteam/sonar-autofixer/README.md

   - **Guide**: [Bitbucket Cloud — App passwords](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/)

 - **Sonar Token**
-  - Required only when scanning/fetching from private SonarQube/SonarCloud projects or when `.sonarflowrc.json` does not set `"publicSonar": true`.
+  - Required only when fetching from private SonarQube/SonarCloud projects or when `.sonarflowrc.json` does not set `"publicSonar": true`.
   - **Scope**: Standard user token (no special permissions typically needed beyond access to the project)
   - **Guides**:
     - SonarCloud: [Generating and using tokens](https://docs.sonarcloud.io/advanced-setup/user-accounts/generating-and-using-tokens/)